tompreston/repo-example-manifest/README.md

     repo init -u https://github.com/tompreston/repo-example-manifest
     repo sync

-At the init stage, the `repo` wrapper will first download git-repo itself, then the manifest.
+At the init stage, the lightweight `repo` wrapper will first download the full git-repo into the local directory, then the manifest.
 Sync will pull the projects.

 Run `repo` and `repo help` to learn more about git-repo commands: